shipwright-io/website/content/en/docs/api/build.md

 - [ko](buildstrategies.md#ko)
 - [Source-to-Image](buildstrategies.md#source-to-image)

-Defining the strategy is straightforward, you need to define the `name` and the `kind`.
+Defining the strategy is straightforward.
+You define the `name` and `kind`.
 For example:

 ```yaml
 apiVersion: shipwright.io/v1alpha1